mikependon/RepoDB.NET/pages/home.md

 ---

-[RepoDB](https://github.com/mikependon/RepoDb) is an open-source .NET ORM library that bridge the gaps of micro-ORMs and macro-ORMs (aka Full-ORMs).
+We are glad and thankful for your interest in learning [RepoDB](https://github.com/mikependon/RepoDb).
+It is an open-source .NET ORM library that bridge the gaps of micro-ORMs and macro-ORMs (aka Full-ORMs).
 It helps you simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.

 Its name is a shortcut to Repository (a popular pattern when implementing Data Access Layers) + the word Database.